(1983) Dir. Michael Mann

 I'm a big WWII and horror fan and used to read a ton of comic books and this film reminded me of one of my pet imagination projects, an adaptation of DC Comics' Weird War Tales.
 The Keep would make a damn good middle entry in a horror-war trilogy.
 Its story could cut down to 30 minutes with ease.
 I think that's how long it would be anyway if Mann just sped it back up to normal speed.
 Either way it's weird enough (and played straight enough) to just about sneak by coherency's dozing sentry.
 And it's good enough to make me hope some day we'll get a Blu-ray HD restoration and be able to fathom what what was holding Mann's attention so glacially.

 AKA "I COME IN PEACE" (1990) Starring Dolph Lundgren

-It wouldn't be a post-Terminator film if there wasn't also a cop alien, lagging behind and always a little confused, coming after the drug dealer with all sorts of sci fi fire power smashing up downtown LA.
-There's also a conglomerate of great evil yuppies in a satisfying side plot that allows us to see them getting shot to pieces, and exploded, always a comfort in these harsh economic times, and the end is a long cool chase through an abandoned smelting plant, or something, ala the end of Terminator 2, and just about everything is thrown into an all-out brawl that's pure Dolph!
+It wouldn't be a post-Terminator film if there wasn't also a cop alien, lagging behind and always a little confused, coming after the drug dealer with all sorts of sci-fi fire power smashing up downtown LA.
+There's also a conglomerate of great evil yuppies that get shot to pieces in a satisfying side plot (always a comfort in these harsh economic times), and the end is a long cool chase through an abandoned smelting plant, or something, ala the end of Terminator 2, and just about everything is thrown into an all-out brawl that's pure Dolph!

 I didn't know much about old Dolph prior to writing this, but was shocked to learn he's a Fulbright scholar and brilliant engineering student, a former Swedish Olympic karate team leader, still married to the mother of his children and looks like a damned cool dad.
 Check him in this picture below teaching one of his daughters some karate moves while on a family vacation!